The Angrez: Plot

-Two NRI persons, Pranay and Rochak, come to Hyderabad to take up jobs in their friend's company and settle in Hyderabad.
+Two NRIs, Pranay and Rochak, come to Hyderabad from New Jersey to take up jobs in their friend's company and settle in Hyderabad.
 Based in the old city, Ismail bhai (Dheer Charan Srivastav) and the gang meet up near Charminar and start their daily routine with gossips, babble and talks of bravery.
 Ismail bhai is apparently the gang leader and his gang comprises Saleem ‘Pheku’ (Mast Ali) - a habitual liar, Jahangir – a self claimed hardcore gangster, Gafoor and Chaus who all follow Ismail Bhai throughout the film.

 While visiting the old city, Pranay and Rochak meet Ismail's gang at a hotel in the old city.
 Ismail's gang gets into a spat with Pranay and Rochak.
 Rochak and Pranay are guided to safety by their guide as they are chased by the Ismail bhai gang.
-While Pranay and Rochak are engaged in love affairs in their office, Ismail bhai and his gang keeps planning a strategy to seek their revenge.
+Pranay and Rochak are dating their office co-workers, while Ismail bhai and his gang keep planning a strategy to seek their revenge.

 Meanwhile, Ramesh, Pranay's cousin (who is also their butler) colludes with Mama, the typical gangster of the Hyderabadi underworld, to kidnap Pranay for ransom.
 Mama and his goons take up the assignment and the plan is set in motion.

-Ismail Bhai is still enraged as he believes that the harmless spat is now a matter worth dying for and is a matter of his Izzat (honour).
+Ismail Bhai is still enraged as he believes that the harmless spat is now a matter worth dying for and is a matter of his izzat (honour).
 On the other side of the town, Mama and his gang enter the residence of the NRIs, at the same time the Ismail bhai gang after sniffing out their whereabouts go into the NRI's house at night to seek their revenge and restore Ismail bhai's image.
 Mama and gang mistakenly kidnap Rochak.
 Ismail Bhai and gang return from their mission failing as usual.
 Rochak finds out the mastermind behind the kidnapping and bribes the guard and warns Pranai of his cousin's intentions.

 Ismail Bhai and Mama gang have a brush against each other.
 Pranay and Rochak succeed in making the two gangs fight against each other and manage their escape.
 As Mama and his gang is nabbed by the Hyderabad Police, Ismail bhai and gang returns to Charminar after being heavily assaulted by Mama and his goons.
 And life, in Hyderabadi style, goes on as usual for the Ismail Bhai's gang.